Maintenance break in e-services on 21 May at 6–20 More information

 Sickness allowance on account of an infectious disease

-Sickness allowance on account of an infectious disease provides cover for loss of income if the physician responsible for infectious disease control in the municipality or hospital district has ordered you into quarantine or isolation, or to be absent from work in order to prevent the spread of an infectious disease.
+The allowance on account of an infectious disease (infectious disease allowance) provides cover for loss of income if the physician responsible for infectious disease control in the municipality or hospital district has ordered you into quarantine or isolation, or to be absent from work in order to prevent the spread of an infectious disease.

 Quarantine is when the movements of a person who has been exposed to an infectious disease, or who may have been exposed to an infectious disease, are restricted for example by ordering the person to stay at home.

-Isolation is when a person who has contracted an infectious disease, or who with good reason is believed to have contracted an infectious disease, is cared for or monitored separately from other persons, to prevent the spread of the disease.
+Isolation is when a person who has contracted a disease, or who with good reason is believed to have contracted a disease, is cared for or monitored separately from other persons, to prevent the spread of the disease.

-To qualify for an infectious disease allowance, you must be covered under the Finnish National Health Insurance scheme.
+To qualify for an infectious disease allowance, you must. as a rule, be covered under the Finnish National Health Insurance scheme.
 If you are an EU/EEA, Swiss or UK national working in Finland, you may be eligible for the allowance even if you do not have health insurance coverage in Finland.

 If you provide for a child aged under 16 years, you can receive infectious disease allowance if your child has been ordered to stay at home due to an infectious disease and for this reason you cannot work.
 Two providers can take turns to stay at home with the child, but infectious disease allowance for one child can only be paid to one of them at a time.
 Provider means the legal guardian of the child.

-You need a decision on absence from work, quarantine or isolation from the physician responsible for infectious disease control in the municipality or hospital district.
-A copy of the decision is sufficient.
+You need a decision on absence from work, quarantine or isolation from the physician responsible for infectious disease control in your municipality or hospital district.
+The decision, or a copy of it, must be enclosed with your application.
 A medical certificate A is also accepted, if it contains the corresponding information and has been signed by the physician responsible for infectious disease control.